Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 Photo source: Pinterest

-The variations for balloon centerpiece decorations are endless.
+The variations for balloon centerpiece decorations are endless, making them ideal for birthday parties or other special occasions.
 For example, you can vary the number of balloons (anything from 3 to 10 balloons is possible) and the way you arrange them (staggered or stacked).

 The image shows a simple, yet impressive example of a staggered design with just 3 balloons.
 Learn how to make this type of balloon bouquet here.